erikaduan/r_tips/tutorials/p-automating_rmd_reports/p-automating_rmd_reports_part_2.md

 5. (Optional) A CI/CD pipeline using GitHub Actions, which is packaged inside a separate GitHub repository.

-# Step 1: Create a consistent project structure
+# Step 1: Create a project environment

+## Use consistent names

 There is no best way to organise your project structure.
 I recommend starting with a simple naming structure that everyone easily